 Do Maltese Like to Cuddle?
 How They Show Affection

 Your little Maltese is an ancient dog breed that was specifically bred to sit on the lap of the master or mistress of the family and look pretty.
 The AKC ranks this little pet as America’s 37th most popular dog breed.
 The Maltese are fun-loving, playful, calm, and love to cuddle with their pet parents.
 You can expect this dog to reach 7 to 9 inches in height and top out at maybe 7 pounds at full growth, making it the perfect lap and apartment dog for someone looking for a companion.
-Maltese become really attached to their pet parents, so they love nothing more than cuddling up to watch TV or when it’s time for bed.
+Maltese become attached to their pet parents, so they love nothing more than cuddling up to watch TV or when it’s time for bed.

 Why Do Maltese Like to Cuddle?

 Expect your Maltese to be right there with you, tucked between the sheets.
 Also, since it is a tiny breed, Maltese cuddle for warmth because they’re not fond of colder temperatures.
-In fact, you need to be careful with your dog when the weather is frightful outside, as you don’t want them to get sick.
+You need to be careful with your dog when the weather is frightful outside, as you don’t want them to get sick.
 Maltese will also cuddle with their owner for protection, as they are tiny and unable to defend themselves very well.

 Do Maltese Like to Be Held and Hugged?